philipturner/molecular-renderer/Documentation/windows-instructions.md

 ## Downloading Binaries

 Run `./install-libraries.bat` in Git Bash, at the repo directory.
-Only run once, the first time the repo is downloaded.

 Go to the [Google Drive](https://drive.google.com/drive/folders/1zLNHuiN0CINJoaOwDX03eWMMOwJ3ljzW?usp=drive_link) folder in your browser.
 Download `openmm-windows.zip` and `xtb-windows.zip`.
 Move these ZIP files into the repo directory.

+Run `./install-openmm.bat` in Git Bash, at the repo directory.

-Run `./install-openmm.bat` and `./install-xtb.bat` in Git Bash, at the repo directory.
+Run `./install-xtb.bat` in Git Bash, at the repo directory.

 If have trouble installing the simulators, comment out the following lines of `Package.swift`: